Pasha Palanker: Facing Fear, Building Strength, and Leaving a Legacy of Impact

 is

-You showing the world that you have strength to show up for yourself.
+you're showing the world that you have strength to show up for yourself.

-that's what I received back once I started speaking out about this stuff.
+That's what I received back once I started speaking out about this stuff.

-have told me, like,
+Thousands of people have told me,

 have expressed to me how much courage and strength this shows, where you think it's the opposite when you're